newren/git-filter-repo/README.md

 # How do I install it?

-git-filter-repo is a single-file python script, which was done to make installation for basic use trivial: just copy it into your $PATH.
+git-filter-repo is a single-file python script, which was done to make installation for basic use on many systems trivial: just place the script into your $PATH.

 See [INSTALL.md](INSTALL.md) for things beyond basic usage or special cases.
 The more involved instructions are needed if you